FreshROMs/android_packages_apps_FreshHub/README.md

 ### Pull Requests

 Pull requests are always welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+For major changes, please open an issue first to discuss what you would like to change. **It's recommended to make issues and pull requests on [TenSeventy7/FreshHub](https://github.com/TenSeventy7/FreshHub)** as the [main repository](https://github.com/Yanndroid/FreshHub) serves as the `upstream` for this app.

 Please make sure to test code before opening a pull request as to make merging efficient and convenient for everyone.
 Always remember to keep your code merged with current sources as well.